stingziz0u/tyrquakecell/README.md

 No Quake data files (`.pak`, music, or otherwise) are included in this repository.
 You need your own legally-owned copy of the game.

+## AI disclosure

+This project's code was written collaboratively with Claude (Anthropic), working through this port with me in real time over many sessions.
+Every bit of testing and debugging were made by me on real hardware.